TomKugelman/2020-DevOps-Case-Study-1/README.md

 - Our target machine is an ubuntu-server VM, I will refer to it as our "client machine".
 Note: Because it is the server version it has no GUI.
 - Ensure that both instances have "openssh-server" installed with a "sudo apt install \<package name\>".
 - Generate a public ssh-key for your master-controller and copy it into the authentication folder of your client-machine.
 Also enable passwordless sudo execution for your user if one was created (ubuntu-server will default as root and will not create a user for you) through the "sudo visudo" command.
 Copy your user from the top of the file, and paste it at the bottom of this file, then delete the original reference to your user.
 Add "NOPASSWD: ALL" to the end of the line you just pasted at the bottom (remove the extra "ALL").
+- The installations for our client machine will be handled by our playbook that you can view from this repo.

 ## Steps
 - Add required files to local project.
 These include: requirements.txt, Dockerfile, Jenkinsfile, kubernetes.yml, at minimum.